DAG Scheduling in the BSP Model: Related work

-This communication delay model is still unrealistic in the sense that it allows an unlimited amount of data to be communicated in any single time unit.
+This communication delay model is still unrealistic in the sense that it allows an unlimited amount of data to be communicated in a single time unit.
 To our knowledge, the only more sophisticated DAG scheduling model which measures communication volume is the recently introduced single-port duplex model~\cite{SPD}.
-However, this model has not been studied thoroughly from a theoretical perspective, and it also has the drawback that in contrast to BSP, it cannot be extended by some real-world aspects such as synchronization costs.
+However, this model has not been studied before from a theoretical perspective, and in contrast to BSP, it cannot be extended by some real-world aspects such as synchronization costs.

-We describe the scheduling models above in more detail in Section \ref{sec:tax}.
-We note that there are also numerous extensions of these problem models with further properties, such as heterogeneous processing units, jobs that require several processing units, or separate deadlines for given tasks~\cite{unrelated, deadlines, shopsched, differentproc}.
+There are also numerous extensions of these models with further aspects, e.g.\ heterogeneous processors, jobs requiring several processors, or deadlines for each task~\cite{unrelated, deadlines, shopsched, differentproc, recent2, recent5}.

-On the other hand, BSP has been introduced as a prominent model of parallel computing in 1990~\cite{BSPintro}, and studied extensively ever since ~\cite{BSPbook1, BSPbook2, BSPqa}.
-The model has also found its way into various applications, most notably through the BSPlib standard library ~\cite{BSPlib} and its different implementations~\cite{BSPimpl1, BSPimpl2}.
-Further fundamental results on BSP include the analysis of prominent algorithms in this model ~\cite{BSPalg1, BSPalg2}, as well as the extension of BSP to multi-level architectures ~\cite{multiBSP1, multiBSP2}.
-However, to our knowledge, BSP has mostly been used so far to analyze the computational costs of specific parallel implementations of concrete algorithms, as opposed to our work, where we apply it as a general model to evaluate the scheduling of any computational DAG.
+On the other hand, BSP has been introduced as a prominent model of parallel computing in 1990~\cite{BSPintro}, and studied extensively ever since~\cite{BSPbook1, BSPbook2, BSPqa}.
+The model has also found its way into various applications, most notably through the BSPlib standard library~\cite{BSPlib} and its different implementations~\cite{BSPimpl1, BSPimpl2}.
+Fundamental results on BSP include the analysis of prominent algorithms in this model~\cite{BSPalg1, BSPalg2} or the extension of BSP to multi-level architectures~\cite{multiBSP1, multiBSP2}.
+However, the BSP model (and similar models with even more parameters, such as LogP~\cite{LogP}) have mostly been used so far to analyze the computational costs of specific parallel implementations of concrete algorithms.
+In contrast to this, in our work, we apply BSP as a general model to evaluate the scheduling of any computational DAG.